alberto-it/Contact-Mgmt-System/README.md

 3. Delete a contact
 4. Search for a contact
 5. Display all contacts
 6. Export contacts to a text file
+7. Export contacts to a csv file
-7. Quit
+8. Quit

 Follow the prompts to interact with the system and manage contacts.